chrisguest75/docker_examples/01_layers_hiding/README.md

 ## Squashing

 Squashing relies on experimental features being enabled.
-On MacOSX you can do this through the daemon preferences in the GUI
+On MacOS you can do this through the daemon preferences in the GUI

-ℹ NOTE: Squashing provides no layer caching benefits.
+ℹ️ NOTE: Squashing provides no layer caching benefits.

 ```sh
 # build the squashed container